lgsvl/simulator/Docs/python-api.md

     sensor.save("main-camera.png", compression=0)
 ```

-`save` method accepts path relative to running simulator, and optional `compression` for png files (0...9)
+`save` method accepts a path relative to the running simulator, and an optional `compression` for png files (0...9)
 or `quality` (0..100) for jpeg files.

 ### Lidar Sensor